• Skip to primary navigation

 Sugar Cube Absorbing Experiment

 We’ve looked at how objects absorb water before using sponges, underpants and even the good old walking water experiment.
-Today we’re trying an absorbing experiment with a twist and trying to halt the process as a way of investigating which materials absorb water and which don’t!
+Today we’re trying an absorbing experiment with a twist and trying to halt the process to investigate which materials absorb water and which don’t!

 sugar cubes in red water as part of an absorbing experiment